Kiran7007/Interview-Preparation/docs/kotlin.md

 ---

-## What is a sealed interface and how is it different from a sealed class?
+## What is a sealed interface?

 -   Both restrict the hierarchy.
--   A class can extend only one class.
 -   A class can implement multiple interfaces.
--   A sealed interface is useful when multiple independent hierarchies need the same contract.
+-   A sealed interface is useful when different types need the same restricted contract.

 ``` kotlin
 sealed interface UiEvent